 Westfield has engaged a third-party service provider, Institutional Shareholder Services, Inc. (the "vendor"), to assist with proxy voting.
-Westfield's Operations team, with oversight from Compliance, will:
+Westfield's Operations Proxy team (the "Proxy team") will:

-- oversee the vendor; this includes performing annual audits of the proxy votes and conducting annual due diligence; - ensure required proxy records are retained according to applicable rules and regulations and internal policy; - distribute proxy reports prepared by the vendor for internal and external requests; - review the proxy policy and voting guidelines at least annually; and - identify material conflicts of interest that may impair our ability to vote shares in our clients' best interest.
+- oversee the vendor; this includes performing annual audits of the proxy votes and conducting annual due diligence; - ensure required proxy records are retained according to applicable rules and regulations and internal policy; - distribute proxy reports prepared by the vendor for internal and external requests; - review the proxy policy and voting guidelines at least annually; and - identify material conflicts of interest that may impair Westfield's ability to vote shares in our clients' best interest.